codenewbie-realpython/HQ/README.md

 Phillip [@escapethegray1](http://www.twitter.com/escapethegray1)

 #####Disclaimer: This study group and its structure are totally a work in progress.
-If you have suggestions/questions/comments, please let me know and let's start a conversation and make changes#####
+If you have suggestions/questions/comments, please let me know and let's start a conversation and make changes.#####